 Monkey Forest isn’t just about hanging out with a bunch of nutty primates.

 Within the sacred forest, you stumble upon three temples:

 - Pura Dalem Agung (The Main Temple): Located in the southwest of the forest.
 Temple is dedicated to the worship of Shiva.

 - Pura Beji (Beji Temple): Found in the northwest of the park.
 The goddess Gangga is worshipped here.
 Temple is also used for purification and spiritual cleansing.

 - Pura Prajapati (Prajapati Temple): Located in the northeast of the forest near the cemetery.
 The devout come here to worship Prajapati.

-Unless an anti-rabies injection is your Bali itinerary, don’t feed the monkeys and keep your distance.
+Unless an anti-rabies injection is your trip plans, don’t feed the monkeys and keep your distance.
 You should even avoid eye-contact to prevent unintentionally issuing a challenge!
-(Sounds a little like good advice for a crazy bar night in Kuta too, doesn’t it?)
+(Sounds like good advice for a crazy bar night, too, doesn’t it?)

 Entrance to the Monkey Forest in IDR 50,000 ($3.75).

 Getting jazzed up to explore the Monkey Forest and beyond?
 Here are a few hand-picked Ubud day tours that include a visit to the Monkey Forest:

 - Best of Ubud Tour: A full-day private tour of Ubud, taking in its top attractions including the Monkey Forest, Batuan Temple, the wood-carving village of Mas, and a luwak coffee plantation.